charlesRmajor/base-expo-native-project/README.md

 # Overview
 ## This README:
-* Essential Glossary
+1. Essential Glossary
-* Base Project Use
+2. Base Project Use
-* Project Structure - how this project is organized
+3. Project Structure - how this project is organized
-* Project Setup Instructions - essential setup before doing anything else.
+4. Project Setup Instructions - essential setup before doing anything else.
 Enough to use Expo for project development.
-* Native Development Setup Instructions - needed before developing any new native code or building native apps or publishing to Expo
+5. Native Development Setup Instructions - needed before developing any new native code or building native apps or publishing to Expo
-* Upgrading Packages - instructions for updating yarn/npm packages
+6. Upgrading Packages - instructions for updating yarn/npm packages
-* Add Additional Native Code/Modules - how to add new native code/modules
+7. Add Additional Native Code/Modules - how to add new native code/modules
-* Troubleshooting
+8. Troubleshooting
-* Detailed Documentation
+9. Detailed Documentation
+10. TO-DO's: what we're still working on for this project

 ##### NOTE: if you want to use this base project with a project that already exists, see "Freeform Notes on Incorporating into Already Existing Projects" section at bottom of this README for some guidance.

-### Essential Glossary:
+### 1. Essential Glossary:
 * dumb component: contains only styling, no logic.
 Another component or container must tell it what it's displaying/doing.
 * container: (like a controller or viewController in a MVC model) connects dumb view components to data structures & logic

-# Base Project Use
+# 2. Base Project Use

 ## Interface:
 ### Building a New Router - see Tutorial from link above